 A peek inside Nellysford's new Tobacco & Vape (and more) shop

-“Tobacco & Vape + CBD” shops are popping up in formerly empty retail spots everywhere in Virginia.
-One of the newest ones opened in Nellysford on Sept.
-12 in the former furniture and interior design shop next to Nest Reality and across the street from the shopping center.
-The owner-operators are said to have several similar shops in Waynesboro.
+Nellysford’s new “Tobacco & Vape + CBD” retail store is in the former furniture and interior decor shop next to Nest Reality, across the street from the shopping center.

 CBD stands for cannabidiol, a chemical found in the resinous flower of cannabis.
 Harvard Medical School and the Mayo Clinic have some things to say about it, along with considerable cautions.

-As Virginia Mercury reported last month, the issue is not decided, and there are many details to work out if cannabis sales are to be legal.
+But, as the Virginia Mercury reported last month, the issue is not decided, and there are many details to work out if cannabis sales are to be legal.

 “For now, cannabis in the commonwealth remains in limbo: it’s legal to possess, illegal to buy,” the Virginia Mercury noted.